Detailed Answer

 3. Elective Share

 A surviving spouse may reject the provisions of a will and instead demand an elective share under N.C.
 Gen. Stat. § 30-3.
-The elective share equals 30% of the decedent’s augmented estate, which includes lifetime gifts, trusts, and probate assets.
+The elective share is a percentage of the decedent’s Total Net Assets, with the percentage depending on the length of the marriage.
 To exercise the elective share:

-1. File a Notice of Election with the clerk of superior court in the county where probate occurs.
-You must file this notice either within nine months after letters are issued to the personal representative or within one year after the decedent’s death, whichever comes first.
+- File a petition for an elective share with the clerk of superior court in the county where probate occurs.
+You must file this petition within six months after the issuance of letters testamentary or letters of administration.

-2. Serve a copy of the Notice of Election on the personal representative and other interested parties.
+- Serve a copy of the petition on the personal representative and other interested parties as required by law.

 For the full statute, see N.C.
 Gen. Stat. § 30-3: ncleg.gov/GS_30-3.